-As explained in GFI #187A, FDA regulates the specific intentional DNA alteration at each site in the genome where the alteration (insertion, substitution, or deletion) occurs.
+As explained in GFI #187A, FDA's CVM regulates the specific intentional DNA alteration at each site in the genome where the alteration (insertion, substitution, or deletion) occurs.
 In general, each specific IGA at a specific site is considered to be a separate article subject to approval requirements.
+However, CVM may consider a specific combination of multiple IGAs under a single application.
+For example, CVM may consider three IGAs in swine under a single application if all three of the IGAs are present in the commercialized animals and they contribute to the same intended use(s) (e.g., to improve organ compatibility for xenotransplantation in humans).
+CVM may also consider IGAs in multiple lines or breeds of animals under a single application.
+For example, an application could be for an IGA in multiple breeds of turkeys generally, rather than one single breed of turkey.
+In general, IGAs in lines of animals that are significantly genetically different, such as unrelated species, would not be appropriate for a single application even if the intended use(s) is the same.

-However, CVM may consider multiple IGAs or a single IGA in multiple lines or breeds of animals of the same species under a single application.
-9 For example, an application could be for two or more IGAs in multiple lines of swine or turkeys generally, rather than one IGA in one line of swine or turkeys.
-If a sponsor wishes to introduce multiple IGAs or include multiple lines of animals of the same species containing IGAs under a single application for approval, we recommend that the sponsor contact CVM to discuss this regulatory option and the scientific questions that would need to be addressed in an application.
+If a sponsor wishes to include multiple IGAs or include multiple lines of animals containing IGAs under a single application for approval, we recommend that the sponsor contact CVM to discuss this regulatory option and the scientific questions that would need to be addressed in an application.
 In general, the sponsor would need to demonstrate that it can make the IGA(s) consistently and that the safety and effectiveness of the IGA(s) does not change.
-For example, the sponsor could provide data from a subset of animals with a particular IGA to demonstrate that the outcome in this subset is representative of alterations that would be made in commercial production.
+For example, the sponsor could provide data from a subset of animals with a particular IGA to demonstrate that the alteration can be made consistently in different founder animals with the same safety and effectiveness and that the outcome in this subset is representative of alterations that would be made in commercial production.